What Is Lemon Juice?

 So, Is Lemon Juice Safe For The Skin?

-The answer is that is probably best to avoid using it on the skin, particularly if you have sensitive, irritated or inflamed skin.
+The answer is that it is probably best to avoid using it on the skin, particularly if you have sensitive, irritated or inflamed skin.
 There are products with the key ingredients you find in lemon juice that are formulated to be safe and non-irritating.

 Klimek-Szczykutowicz M, Szopa A, Ekiert H. Citrus limon (Lemon) Phenomenon-A Review of the Chemistry, Pharmacological Properties, Applications in the Modern Pharmaceutical, Food, and Cosmetics Industries, and Biotechnological Studies.
 Plants (Basel).
 2020;9(1):119.